SeungwookE/InvalidAccessKeyDetector/README.md

 **Prerequisite**

-To run this program, proper aws account access key and secret should be setup on the environment.
+1. To run this program, proper aws account access key and secret should be setup on the environment.
+2. run **./setup** script to install all prerequisite python libraries